sb2702/webcodecs-fundamentals/src/content/docs/basics/rendering.md

 You can see how different browser implementations vary dramatically in performance.
 Chromium browsers seem to implement some form of optimization that the others don't, but as we'll see, even for Chromium Canvas2d is not as efficient as other methods.

-\* I'm not testing on other browsers, because the vast majority of other popular browsers (Edge, Opera, Brave) are built on Chromium, the same engine used by Chrome.
+\* I'm not testing on other browsers, because the vast majority of other popular browsers (Edge, Opera, Brave etc..)  are built on Chromium, the same engine used by Chrome.
 Safari and Firefox are the two main popular browsers not built on Chromium.

 ### Bitmap Renderer